[Webinar] Collaboration and Monetization of Data Products: The Role of the Data Marketplace

 Of course, every community has different needs when it comes to open data.
 That’s why it is vital to involve everyone in your data program, Hold regular meetings with stakeholders, invite suggestions for new data to publish and understand which data is most popular, so you can provide more on the same theme.
 If you follow these guidelines, your data portal will become a go-to destination for citizens, businesses and developers, delivering greater engagement, transparency and efficiency.

-Articles on the same topic : Open data Smart City Local government
+Articles on the same topic : Smart City Local government Open data

 Learn more